-RSN mentors partner with the RSN Program Director and Mentor Program Coordinator, RSN Staff members, and community partners to provide youth and emerging adults with a sense of belonging and the skills and capacities for self-advocacy, healthy relationships and positive engagement in the community.
+RSN mentors and staff provide youth and emerging adults with a sense of belonging and the skills and capacities for self-advocacy, healthy relationships and positive engagement in the community.
 RSN youth participants are in varying stages of recovery from substance use disorder and/or mental health issues and/or experience in the juvenile court system.

 In conjunction with the overall efficacy of peer-based support, RSN mentors are specially trained to meet youth where they’re at by utilizing :